How to Get the Job You Want

 6. Remain professional during the interview

-Listen to the interviewer carefully and nod along to what they say to show you're paying attention.
+Listen to the interviewer carefully and nod along to what they say to show you are paying attention.
 Be sure to smile, stay engaged in the conversation and ask questions about the role and company.
-This tells your interviewer how much you're interested in the role and how enthusiastic you are to learn more about the company.
+This tells your interviewer how much you are interested in the role and how enthusiastic you are to learn more about the company.

 Preparing your materials ahead of time and remaining professional throughout the entire hiring process can increase your chances of getting the job.
 Follow these tips to help you find and win the best role for you: